 Yes, South Carolina has four basic types of alimony: periodic alimony, lump sum alimony, rehabilitative alimony, and reimbursement alimony.
 In addition, temporary alimony is often awarded while the litigation is pending in order to assist the dependent spouse in meeting their responsibilities while the case is pending.

 Periodic alimony is paid at regular intervals, usually monthly or weekly, and continues until the death of either party, the remarriage or cohabitation for a period of 90 consecutive days of the party receiving alimony, or further order of the court based upon changed circumstances.
 Periodic alimony is most often awarded in cases where there is a significant difference between the earning powers of the parties and the marriage is of more than short duration.
-Periodic alimony is in most cases tax deductible to the payor spouse and taxable as income to the supported spouse.
+Periodic alimony is not tax deductible to the payor spouse nor taxable as income to the supported spouse.
 In addition, it is modifiable based upon changed circumstances in the future.

 Reimbursement alimony is awarded in rare cases to reimburse a spouse from the future earnings of the other spouse.
 An example might be where one party made a substantial contribution to the marriage and the other party does not have the present ability to repay that contribution.

-In making an award of alimony the family court is required to consider 13 factors:
+In making an award of alimony the family court is required to consider 13 factors.